grafov/m3u8/README.md

 Features are:

-* Support HLS specs up to IETF draft 11 (version 3 of the protocol).
+* Realized HLS specs up to version 3 of the protocol.
 * Parsing and generation of master-playlists and media-playlists.
-* Offers structures for keeping playlists metadata.
+* Offer structures for keeping playlists metadata.
 * Encryption keys support for usage with DRM systems like Verimatrix etc.
 * Support for non standard [Google Widevine](http://www.widevine.com) tags.